shutterstock/node-common-errors/README.md

-node-errors
+common-errors
 ===========

 Common error classes and utility functions

+* Full suite of node.js Error classes like most other modern languages
+* Append stack traces from other asynchronously generated Errors
+* Generate your own custom Error classes in one line
+* Map HTTP status codes to Errors for automatic handling in web services and applications

 [![Build Status](https://secure.travis-ci.org/shutterstock/node-common-errors.png)](http://travis-ci.org/shutterstock/node-common-errors)